ELMERIKH/Beryl/readme.md

 added persistance (payload starts every time at start up)

-ps: you need a valid link to install and your PE on the victim machine
+ps: you need a valid link to install your PE on the victim machine
     also if your PE should at least use some evasion techniques you can use tools like Scarecrow ,Myph,Veil .... ;)

 Setup:

 pip install requirements.txt